Review: Conrad Washington DC

 ConradBreakfast

-The Estuary Bar area was spacious and seating was plentiful during the day time.
-If there is an event going on at the hotel, it’ll likely get packed during the evening going into the late night hours.
+The Estuary Bar area was spacious, and seating was plentiful during the day.
+If an event is going on at the hotel, it’ll likely get packed in the evening and into the late night.
 ConradLounge

 ConradBarArea